pothula-bharat/Red/README.md

 # Alpha v 1.0.0
 Alpha is a LAYOUT Framework for CSS while maintaining vertical rhythm and progressive typography styles.

 Alpha is based on **FLEXBOX**.
 This makes it not much backward compatible.
-So, i suggest you to add a polyfill.
+So, i suggest you to add a polyfill for older browser (I.E).

 It is based on **12-COL** Grid.
 The Number of columns in a row show always sum to 12.
 If the sum of columns is greater than 12 ( >12) then the grid will collapse or overflows.